vikmreddy/production-ml/README.md

-# hindi-ocr
+# Production Machine Learning
-Deep Learning for Hindi OCR, computer vision, foreign natural language processing

 ## Test-Driven Development
-Pytest for Unit Tests and CircleCI for Continuous Integration
+Pytest for Unit Tests and TravisCRI for Continuous Integration

-Run tests with cmd: pytest in terminal from hindinlp folder.
+Run tests with cmd: pytest in terminal from production-ml folder.